Are You a Day-Rate Employee Working Hours? You May Be Underpaid.

 Our law firm has years of experience handling such complex cases.
 We know what evidence to look for and understand how the legal system works in Ohio and other states.
 That's why we have such a strong track record of success.

-Put your trust in a law firm that puts your needs first.
-Contact us today and schedule your free case evaluation with an experienced wage and hour violation lawyer who knows how to get results - Nilges Draher LLC.
+Put your trust in an experienced wage and hour violation lawyer who puts your needs first.
+Contact us today and schedule your free case evaluation with a legal team that gets results – Nilges Draher LLC.